 This option affects LilyPond output (that is, the paper size of the music fragment), not the text layout.
-Unknown values of string are ignored: a warning is emitted and the snippet is printed using the default a4 size.
+Unknown values of string are ignored: a warning is emitted and the snippet is printed using the document's paper size for $IAT_EX$ and Texinfo, and the A4 paper format for HTML and DocBook.